catppuccin/polybar/README.md

 ## Usage

-1. Download the file with your desired flavour e.g. `mocha.ini` (to be found in the [release](https://github.com/catppuccin/polybar/releases/latest) or after cloning the repository)
+1. Download the file with your desired flavour e.g. `mocha.ini` (to be found in the [release](https://github.com/catppuccin/polybar/releases/latest) or after cloning the repository in the `themes` folder)
 2. Copy it into your polybar config e.g. `~/.config/polybar`
 3. Include the file in your `config.ini` under [global/wm]
    - `include-file = $HOME/.config/polybar/colors.ini`